 Here in Dhaka, I am sitting in a session on Strengthening Accountability and Setting Commitment for Health.

-There was a presentation by a representative from Myanmar talking about how in that country they have established various accountability layer.
-One of that is the political accountability.
-The first presenter from Bangladesh also emphasized on horizontal accountability involving community as one of the stakeholders to which the health system is held accountable.
+There was a presentation by a representative from Myanmar talking about how the country has established various accountability layers.
+One of which is political accountability.
+The first presenter from Bangladesh also emphasized on horizontal accountability involving the community as one of the stakeholders to which the health system is held accountable.

 Earlier, on day one of the conference, I was talking to the Indonesia country team.
 They also informed that under their decentralized governance system, the health system at lower levels are accountable to the community and political authority who are in turn responsible for allocating budget for health in their respective jurisdiction.